Below are common questions about running a migration with the data migration service.

-In most cases, the data migration service works best when migrating 100 users or fewer in a single migration.
-You can migrate more users, but you might see a drop in performance.
+In most cases, the data migration service works best when migrating a group of 100 users or fewer.
+You can migrate more users at once, but you might see a drop in performance.

 For other migration options, go to the Google Workspace migration product matrix.

 Run the migration after you add the Google Workspace domain.
 For details, go to Set up your new Google Workspace account.

 Not at the same time.
 The data migration service won't migrate from multiple source accounts to a single target account.
 Migrating data to the same target account when a migration is already running doesn't add additional data to the target account.
 It cancels the first migration.

 If you want to migrate from multiple source accounts, let the first migration complete before beginning a second migration.
 The second migration removes the other (completed) migration from the list of active migrations, but this won't affect any active migrations or mappings.

 You're migrating data from source-user1 to target-user1.
 Then, you add another migration from source-user2 to target-user1.
 Target-user1 ends up with data from source-user2 and only partial data from source-user1 (rather than data from both source accounts).
 The second migration cancels the first migration.